Shop SPC Vinyl Flooring

 Commercial SPC Vinyl Flooring

-Rigid core vinyl is a great all-around flooring solution, but it really excels in commercial spaces.
-It’s both durable and cost effective, so the initial investment is manageable, and you know you won’t need to replace it for a very long time.
+Rigid core vinyl is a great all-around flooring solution, but it excels in commercial spaces.
+It’s both durable and cost-effective, so the initial investment is manageable, and you know you won’t need to replace it for a very long time.

 Waterproof SPC flooring is a dream for heavy to light commercial use like grocery stores, restaurants, and offices.
-Just make sure you buy an ultra-thick wear layer, and your flooring will be basically indestructible.
+Just make sure you buy an ultra-thick wear layer, and your flooring will be ready for any challenge you throw at it.

 SPC Vinyl Buying Guide

-SPC flooring stands for Stone Plastic Composite.
-Known for being 100% waterproof with unparalleled durability, these engineered luxury vinyl planks use advanced technologies to beautifully mimic natural wood and stone at a lower price point.
-The signature rigid core is virtually indestructible, making it an ideal choice for high-traffic and commercial environments.
+Known for being 100% waterproof with unparalleled durability, SPC vinyl features advanced technology to beautifully mimic natural wood and stone at a lower price point.

-In this buying guide, we’ll discuss the benefits of rigid core flooring, its construction, how it compares to WPC, where to use it, and how to install it.
+In this buying guide, you’ll discover the benefits of rigid core flooring, its construction, how it compares to WPC, where to use it, and how to install it.
 Think of it as a crash course on SPC flooring.

 Learn More